 We must be clear that there is no perfect training or a single training to achieve a specific goal.
 It is easy to find negative opinions regarding training, but if we do not try it for ourselves, we will never know which one works best for us.

-It works well for many people to perform high-frequency squats, bench presses, or deadlifts, and with this, they advance in strength figures and aesthetics; however, for other people, it may not help them so much to perform training of that type, and with less frequency, they achieve better objectives.
+It works well for many people to perform high-frequency squats, bench presses, or deadlifts, and with this, they advance in strength and aesthetics; however, for others, it may not help them as much, and with less frequency, they achieve better results.
 Although there is a theoretical basis that we should all adhere to, the nuances must be separate.
 What is clear is that we must train and be constant.
 Otherwise, we will not obtain results.

-We must be very clear about our objective and at what point we are, and if possible, the Goal should be realistic.
-It is useless for us to look at a bodybuilder’s body if our life is not focused on bodybuilding.
+We must be very clear about our objective, where we are, and, if possible, the Goal should be realistic.
+It is useless for us to look at a bodybuilder’s physique if our lives are not focused on bodybuilding.

-In addition, many fitness models today have bodies that cannot be obtain naturally (without using chemicals), which can cause frustration among people who try and fail to achieve similar results.
+In addition, many fitness models today have bodies that cannot be achieved naturally (without chemicals), which can frustrate people who try and fail to achieve similar results.

-With this, I do not mean that a person does not have goals.
-Still, the goals should be realistic, and my advice is that you set goals for your own body, even if you have a reference, and from time to time, you evaluate your progress by taking measurements and looking at yourself in the mirror.
+With this, I do not mean that a person lacks goals.
+Still, the goals should be realistic, and my advice is to set goals for your own body, even if you have a reference, and to evaluate your progress from time to time by taking measurements and looking at yourself in the mirror.